-Juice – This is the commission that the Betting Kings earns on bets wagered.
+Juice – This is the commission that the sportsbooks earns on bets wagered.
 Also known as the ‘vig’.

 Laying the Points – When you bet the favorite against the spread.

 Limit – This refers to the betting limits for a given bet.
-Each Betting Kings has different limits for different events.
+Each sportsbook has different limits for different events.

 Lines – A synonym for betting odds, which can refer to a point spread, moneyline or totals.